johndun/experiments/codebuddy_prompts/image_data.md

 - Stage and commit all changes
 - Merge changes to the main branch

+## CR4: `get_dataset` unit tests

+Complete the following steps one at a time.
+If you run into any problems, stop your work and I will assist you.

+Initial setup
+- Create and checkout the dev branch.

+Setup
+- Create the `tests` directory
+- View the `get_datasets` function in `data/get_datasets.py`

+Implement unit tests for `get_dataset` function
+- Test that `test_data/tiny_mnist` can be locally loaded
+- Test that `mnist` can be loaded from the hub
+- Run the tests with `pytest`

+Merge changes to the main branch
+- Stage and commit all changes
+- Merge changes to the main branch

 ## Prompt 4: Interactive exploration to figure out how to calculate the min and max pixel values of an image dataset